-So you’re in the market for a new mattress, but have no idea where to start.
-Trust me, I get it—the seemingly infinite number of options is nothing short of dizzying!
+So you’re in the market for a new mattress but have no idea where to start.
+Trust me, I get it: The seemingly infinite number of options is nothing short of dizzying!
 Not only are there choices to be found at brick-and-mortar establishments, but there are hundreds more swirling in the world of digital bed-in-a-box startups.
+But what’s the best mattress for 2018?

 Best Mattress Brands 2018

-But enough talk, let’s answer that dogged question: What is the best mattress?
+What is the best mattress of 2018?
 As always, feel free to navigate to the sections that speak to you most using the table of contents below.

 - + more categories below!